-Seven days after the arrival of 'E' Company in the Scottish capital, on May 11 the entire Newfoundland contingent had been ordered elsewhere.
-On that day, seven weeks into spring - although in Scotland there was apparently still snow - the unit had been dispatched to Stobs Camp, all under canvas and south-eastwards of Edinburgh, close to the town of Hawick.
+Seven days after the arrival of 'E' Company in the Scottish capital, on May 11 the entire Newfoundland contingent was ordered elsewhere.
+On that day, seven weeks into spring - although in Scotland there was apparently still snow - the unit was dispatched to Stobs Camp, all under canvas and south-eastwards of Edinburgh, close to the town of Hawick.